-Updated on: April 11, 2024
+Updated on: September 22, 2024

 Short on time?
 Here’s how to remove IDP.Alexa.51:

-• 2.
-Whitelist False Positive or Remove Virus — If your second opinion scan doesn’t flag the suspected file, then it’s probably a false positive.
+- 2. Whitelist False Positive or Remove Virus.
+If your second opinion scan doesn’t flag the suspected file, then it’s probably a false positive.
 You’ll need to whitelist the file in your Avast/AVG/Avira settings (or just get a new antivirus).
 However, If your second antivirus does flag the same file, then let it remove all instances of the file associated with the IDP.Alexa.51 warning.

 IDP.Alexa.51 is a threat name given to suspicious applications detected by Avira, Avast, and AVG.
 In most cases, IDP.Alexa.51 is a false positive (false positives occur when an antivirus scanner mistakenly labels a benign file as a malware file).
 Safe programs that communicate to a web app (like Spotify or Skype) and flash games (like Plants Vs. Zombies) are often flagged with the IDP.Alexa.51 label.

-However, sometimes the IDP.Alexa.51 notification pops up when a file is stealing user data — so it’s important you get a second opinion so you can determine whether you have a malware infection or not.
+However, sometimes the IDP.Alexa.51 notification pops up when a file is stealing user data — so it’s important to get a second opinion so you can determine whether you have a malware infection or not.

 I recommend most users get a second opinion from a premium antivirus like Norton 360.
 If you want to stick with your original antivirus software (Avast, AVG, or Avira), you can re-install it once your second opinion scan is finished.

-However, make sure to uninstall the antivirus showing the IDP.Alexa.51 warning before you install another antivirus for a second opinion.
+Make sure to uninstall the antivirus showing the IDP.Alexa.51 warning before you install another antivirus for a second opinion.
 When you have two antiviruses installed simultaneously, they can interfere with each other and make your malware scan results unreliable.

 A full disk scan will look for the application showing the IDP.Alexa.51 warning.
-While it’s doing this, the full disk scan will also look for other malicious files in your computer, such as trojans, computer worms, cryptojackers, and spyware.
+While it’s doing this, the full disk scan will also look for other malicious files on your computer, such as trojans, computer worms, cryptojackers, and spyware.

 The full disk scan will use a lot of system resources, so you should only run it when you’re not planning to use your computer.
 You can schedule a scan, so it starts automatically at a particular time.

-The scan can take anywhere between 1 to 5 hours, depending on how big your hard drive is and how many applications the virus scanner has to go through.
-Therefore, it’s best to leave your computer until the scan is done.
 Whatever you do, if you remain at your computer, don’t cancel the scan when you see an infected file on the list.
 You don’t know how many other infected files are installed on your computer.
 Your best bet is just to wait until the scan is finished.

 When the scan is completed, you’ll know if the IDP.Alexa.51 warning shown on AVG/Avira/Avast was a real threat or just a false positive that can be whitelisted or ignored.
 You can now proceed to Step 2.